dani-t-codes/PierresBakery.Solution/README.md

 * Navigate to the project folder, PierresBakery.Solution, on your Terminal or CMD.
 * Move to the PierresBakery subfolder, and `dotnet build` will get bin/ and obj/ folders downloaded for the program to run.
-* Move to the PierresBakery.Tests subfolder.
+* Move to the PierresBakery.Tests subfolder via the terminal.
 Running `dotnet restore` will install other necessary packages listed in project's boilerplate.
 * When in the PierresBakery.Tests subfolder, `dotnet test` will allow you to run the test-driven-development tests for the project's Models.
 * In the main project folder, `dotnet run` will run the application in the console.